A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 It is expected that all accredited Peppol Service Providers will meet the requirements of accreditation on an on-going basis.
 An annual review of accredited Peppol Service Providers will take place to provide this assurance and include:

-- Due diligence checks and provision of a current enforceable Professional Indemnity Insurance policy of at least $10 million AUD (or equivalent in other currency) per occurrence.
+Due diligence checks and provision of a current enforceable Professional Indemnity Insurance policy of at least $10 million AUD (or equivalent in other currency) per occurrence.
-- Adherence to A-NZ eInvoicing security requirements which includes:
+Adherence to A-NZ eInvoicing security requirements which includes:
 -  Completion of section A of the A-NZ eInvoicing Security Questionnaire.
 -  Review your evidence to ensure it aligns to the current security requirements and is up to date.
 Submit updated evidence where required.
 -  Advise if there have been changes to your business or product environment.

 ## Specifications and associated guidance notes

 The Peppol network uses standardised messages to enable automation.
-Jurisdictions can create extensions to the base eInvoicing specification (BIS Billing 3.0External link).
-Australia and New Zealand have worked together to create two extensions - the A-NZ invoicing extension and A-NZ self-billing extensionExternal link.
+Jurisdictions can create extensions to the base eInvoicing specification [BIS Billing 3.0](https://peppol.eu/what-is-peppol/peppol-profiles-specifications/)).
+Australia and New Zealand have worked together to create two extensions - the [A-NZ invoicing extension and A-NZ self-billing extension](https://github.com/A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0).
-To assist with invoice processing in Australian and New Zealand we recommend implementing industry best practice fields as per the A-NZ Invoice Practice Statement - Invoice ContentExternal link.
+To assist with invoice processing in Australian and New Zealand we recommend implementing industry best practice fields as per the [A-NZ Invoice Practice Statement - Invoice Content](https://github.com/A-NZ-PEPPOL/A-NZ-Industry-Practice-Statements).

-Specifications and associated guidance notes for your implementation can be found on A-NZ Peppol GitHubExternal link.
+Specifications and associated guidance notes for your implementation can be found on [A-NZ Peppol GitHub](https://github.com/A-NZ-PEPPOL)

 ## Contact us